navyadevineni/Bigdata-PyFlink/README.md

 - [Vishal Reddy Vennavaram](https://github.com/Vishalreddy114) - I would like to perform various operations like "group by" the game released year and the number of games released by each publisher.
 - [Sumana Reddy Reddybathula](https://github.com/sumana-reddy) - I would like to perform scatter matrix to look how potentially the data is related to each other.
 - [Navya Devineni](https://github.com/navyadevineni) - Worked on how to install [PyFlink](https://ci.apache.org/projects/flink/flink-docs-release-1.12/flinkDev/building.html#build-flink) and installed locally.
+- corr() can be used to find the correlation between different columns of the dataset.
+When correlation is 1, value in one column is directly proportional or it is related to value in the another column in the same row.